claudioc/jingo-2/JOURNAL.md

 - sloc 6314
 20/01/18
-- Introduces the content cache (improve wiki speed to 400%, @80 res/s for the home page)
+- Introduces the content cache (improve wiki speed to 400%, @80 res/s for the home page) 21/01/18
+- Introduces cheerio for testing
+- Starting moving all the route tests to supertest
+- sloc 6363